northportio/T-Mobile-Dual-ESIM/README.md

 # T-Mobile Dual eSIM
-A small write-up/resource for getting eSIM on your iPhone with two T-Mobile accounts
+Get eSIM on your iPhone with two T-Mobile accounts.

-With the new iPhone 14 coming out and not including a physical SIM card slot, eSIM is the only option.
-For those that rock dual sim with two
-T-Mobile accounts (1 physical sim, 1 eSIM), the switch to two eSIMs can be a bit chaotic.
+With the new iPhone 14 not including a physical SIM card slot, eSIM is the only option.
+For those that rock dual sim with two T-Mobile accounts (1 physical sim, 1 eSIM), the switch to two eSIMs can be a bit chaotic.
 After dealing with a very knowledgeable representative
 (Shout out to Evan in Tennessee!
 He was awesome), I decided to document the steps below.